Emis90/MyBankPage/README.md

 The transactions box is scollable.

-I used miragejs to create a fake server.
+I used miragejs to create a fake server, all routes are in index.js.

 Changes (updating user profile or adding transactions) will not persist on refresh because I am not usind a database nor a real server.